SatelliteShorelines/CoastSeg/docs/sessions.md

 2. Settings that were saved when the ROI was downloaded under the 'settings' section

 a.
 Settings used to download each ROI organized by each ROI's id

+- One setting to pay attention to is the `output epsg` this is the CRS the ROI and all its features are re-projected features into and these re-projected features are the ones used to calculate the shoreline transect intersections.

 - The following settings are associated with ROI 0:
   - ROI 0 has imagery for dates "2018-01-01" - "2019-01-01" and it was saved to the `ID_0_datetime03-22-23__07_29_15` directory at